MatheusBurda/scripts/README.md

-# scripts
+# Scripts

-Some useful scripts used on my daily
+Alguns scripts que uso no meu dia a dia.